Kristol-Ice/ClearURLs-custom-rule/README.md

 "lazada" site //added

-"clickTrackInfo" //as the name says use for tracking 100%
+"clickTrackInfo" // as the name says use for tracking 100%

 "up_id" // doesn't need (link of seller from home page)

 "abid" // doesn't need (link of seller from home page)

-"pvid" // doesn't need (link of another item from item info page/link item from home page)
+"pvid" // doesn't need (link of another product from product info page/link product from home page)

-"ad_src" // as the name says use for tracking 100% (link of another item from item info page) and doesn't need
+"ad_src" // as the name says use for tracking 100% (link of another product from product info page) and doesn't need

-"spm" //maybe use for tracking (link from home,seach, item info page to some campaign / search url) and doesn't need
+"spm" //maybe use for tracking (link from home,seach, product info page to some campaign / search url) and doesn't need

-"src" //use for tracking (link item from home page only) and doesn't need | Example: src=hp_categories
+"src" //use for tracking (link product from home page only) and doesn't need | Example: src=hp_categories

-"from" //use for tracking (link item from search result page / home page) and doesn't need | Example: from=hp_officialstore
+"from" //use for tracking (link product from search result page / home page) and doesn't need | Example: from=hp_officialstore

-"scm" //doesn't need (link item from home page/some in search result page)
+"scm" //doesn't need (link product from home page/some in search result page)

-"pa" //use for tracking (link of another item from item info page) and doesn't need | Example: pa=sponsored_bottom
+"pa" //use for tracking (link of another product from product info page) and doesn't need | Example: pa=sponsored_bottom

-"pid_pvid" // (link of another item from item info page/link item from home page) and doesn't need
+"pid_pvid" // (link of another product from product info page/link product from home page) and doesn't need

-"cid" // doesn't need (link of another item from item info page)
+"cid" // doesn't need (link of another product from product info page)

-"member_id" // doesn't need (link of another item from item info page)
+"member_id" // doesn't need (link of another product from product info page)

-"pdp_item" // doesn't need (link of another item from item info page)
+"pdp_product" // doesn't need (link of another product from product info page)

-"did" // doesn't need (link of another item from item info page)
+"did" // doesn't need (link of another product from product info page)

-"ncid" // doesn't need (link of another item from item info page)
+"ncid" // doesn't need (link of another product from product info page)

-"adgroup_id" // doesn't need (link of another item from item info page)
+"adgroup_id" // doesn't need (link of another product from product info page)

-// break suggest similar product "item_id" // doesn't need (link of seller from home page)
+// "product_id" break suggest similar product (link of seller from home page)

 "up_id" // doesn't need (link of seller from home page)

-"search" // use for tracking, doesn't need (link of seller from cart page/home page/popup when add item to cart) Example: search=addtocart, search=0
+"search" // use for tracking, doesn't need (link of similar product from cart page/home page/popup when add product to cart) Example: search=addtocart, search=0

-"pvtime" // may be time that generate tracking link? (link of another item from item info page) and doesn't need
+"pvtime" // may be time that generate tracking link (all of them is has same value) ? (link of another product from product info page) and doesn't need

+// "q" use for search

 "pantip.com" site //added